almarklein/wasmfun/README.md

 # wasmfun
-Getting the hang of WASM - generate WASM from Python
+Getting the hang of WASM

-This is basically me fooling around with WASM to get a feel for it and seeing if/how I can put it to actual use.
+The repository provides a (pure) Python library to generate WASM, and scripts that use it in various ways.
+The purpose of this code is for me to play with WASM, to get a feel for it and seeing if/how I can put it to actual use.

 ## How to use this code